 Our 22,600 engineers, scientists, software developers, technologists, and consultants live to solve problems that matter.
 We’re proud of the diversity throughout our organization, from our most junior ranks to our board of directors and leadership team.

-Young Bang is a senior vice president who focuses on developing and scaling state-of-the-art data science, big data solutions, and advanced/predictive analytics capabilities.
-Young drives the vision, strategy, investments, and delivery of analytics across defense and intelligence markets.
-He also provided leadership to Epidemico, a wholly owned subsidiary to our firm.
+Young Bang focuses on developing and scaling state-of-the-art data science, big data solutions, and advanced/predictive analytics capabilities.
 Young is a recognized expert in data science, technology strategy, architecture and design, systems development, and health information technology.

-Prior to assuming a leadership role, Young was a leader in the firm’s civil health business.
-He provided leadership support to drive the growth of the firm’s health and IT business, supporting clients such as the Departments of Veterans Affairs and Health and Human Services.
+Prior to his current role, Young was a leader in the firm’s health business.
+He provided leadership support to drive the growth of IT business, supporting clients such as the Departments of Veterans Affairs and Health and Human Services.
 Previously he also provided IT leadership to clients in the Army, Defense Logistics Agency, The Office of the Secretary of Defense, and other Department of Defense agencies.

-Young is on the board of directors for the Society of Asian Scientists and Engineers (SASE).
-SASE is a nonprofit organization that promotes the influence of Asians in science, technology, engineering, and mathematics fields.
-SASE also helps scientific and engineering professionals of Asian heritage achieve their full potential.
-Additionally, he is a member of the executive steering committee for our firm’s Asian agenda.
-Young is also a board member for Jool Health, and teaches an undergraduate course in health IT at Georgetown.
+Young is on the board of directors for the Society of Asian Scientists and Engineers (SASE), a nonprofit organization that promotes the influence of Asians in science, technology, engineering, and mathematics fields.
+In addition, he is an executive steering committee member for our firm’s Asian agenda.
+Young is also a board member for Jool Health, and teaches an undergraduate course in health IT at Georgetown University.

 Prior to joining the firm in 2002, Young served in various leadership and technical roles at BearingPoint, KPMG Consulting, MCI WorldCom, Ciena, and in the U.S. Army.